 • 2 tablespoons olive oil

-• 2 tablespoons plain (whole milk) Greek yogurt
+• 2 tablespoons plain Greek yogurt not lite

 Instructions

-• SWEET POTATOES: Preheat the oven to 400 degrees F. While the oven is preheating, prep the sweet potatoes.
-Scrub the potatoes, cut them in half (lengthwise), and place on a large sheet pan.
-Drizzle olive oil over the potatoes and then rub the oil onto both sides of the potatoes.
-Sprinkle about 1/2 teaspoon of salt evenly over the flesh side of the potatoes and then place the potatoes flesh side down on the pan.
+• Preheat oven to 400°F. While oven is preheating, prep the sweet potatoes: Scrub potatoes, cut them in half (lengthwise), and place on a large sheet pan.
+Drizzle olive oil over them and rub oil onto both sides of the potatoes.
+Sprinkle about 1/2 teaspoon salt evenly over the flesh side of the potatoes, then place the potatoes flesh side down on the pan.
 Sprinkle about 1/4 teaspoon salt evenly over the skin of the potatoes.
-Bake for 30-37 minutes (depending on the size of potatoes/personal preference for tenderness) or until the skin looks shriveled and potatoes are tender.
-A 5-6 ounce potatoes will cook in around 25-27 minutes, 6-8 ounce potatoes around 30 minutes, and 9-11 ounce potatoes around 33-37 minutes.
+Bake 30–37 minutes (depending on the size of potatoes/preference for tenderness) or until the skin looks shriveled and potatoes are tender.
+A 5–6 ounce potato will cook in around 25–27 minutes, 6–8 ounce in around 30 minutes, and 9–11 ounce in around 33–37 minutes.

-• CHICKPEAS: Toss rinsed and drained chickpeas with olive oil, spices, (salt and pepper to taste) and place on a separate sheet pan.
-Cook at the same time as the sweet potatoes (bottom shelf).
-They will be done in around 20-25 minutes.
+• Toss rinsed and drained chickpeas with olive oil, spices, (salt and pepper to taste) and place on a separate sheet pan.
+Cook at the same time as the sweet potatoes (bottom shelf), around 20–25 minutes.

-• TOPPING: While the sweet potatoes bake, prepare the topping.
-In a large bowl, combine the chopped cucumber, tomatoes, parsley, red pepper and olives.
-Season to taste with salt and pepper and add the lemon juice.
+• While the sweet potatoes bake, prepare the topping.
+In a large bowl, combine chopped cucumber, tomatoes, parsley, red pepper, and olives.
+Season to taste with salt and pepper and add 2 tablespoons lemon juice.
 Toss to combine.

-• SAUCE: In a small bowl, add together all of the dressing/sauce ingredients: the minced garlic, chopped oregano, lemon juice, olive oil, Greek yogurt, and mayo.
+• In a small bowl, add together all the dressing/sauce ingredients: minced garlic, chopped oregano, 2 tablespoons lemon juice, olive oil, Greek yogurt, and mayo.
 Whisk to combine.
 Season to taste with salt and pepper (I add 1/4 teaspoon salt and 1/8 teaspoon pepper).
 Whisk and set aside.

-• ASSEMBLE: Once the sweet potatoes are fork-tender, remove from the oven.
+• Once sweet potatoes are fork-tender, remove from oven.
 Flip the potatoes flesh side up and smash down the insides a little bit with a fork.
 Divide roasted chickpeas, salad topping, sauce, and feta cheese equally among the potatoes.
 Enjoy immediately.

 Recipe Notes

-*The salad filling mixture is enough to overfill 3 full (11-ounce) sweet potatoes (6 halves) or lightly fill 4 full (11-ounce) sweet potatoes (8 halves).
-The actual serving sizes of this recipe greatly depends/varies on a few factors: the size of your sweet potatoes, how much topping you're adding to each potato, and of course individual appetites.
+Note 1: The salad filling mixture is enough to overfill 3 full (11-ounce) sweet potatoes (6 halves) or lightly fill 4 full (11-ounce) sweet potatoes (8 halves).
+The serving sizes of this recipe greatly depends on the size of your sweet potatoes and how much topping you’re adding to each potato.

 Your email address will not be published.
 Required fields are marked *